suprachakra/AtlasMesh-Fleet-OS/docs/Technical/02_Epics_And_Strategic_Alignment.md

 # 🎯 Epics and Strategic Alignment

-**AtlasMesh is a Fleet Management System — not an autonomy stack.** We orchestrate mixed fleets, decisions, evidence, and operations across vendors, vehicles, sensors, maps, and clouds.
+**AtlasMesh is a Fleet Management System — not an autonomy stack.** We orchestrate mixed fleets, decisions, evidence and operations across vendors, vehicles, sensors, maps and clouds.

 </div>